mj-xmr/SolOptXMR/docs/automation.md

 su - USR_P2POOL -c "sleep 40; cd /home/USR/SolOptXMR && ./util/run-p2pool.sh NODE_IP WALLET_ADDR" &
 ```

-where the `NODE_IP` is the connection string for the Monero node, that has to be synched and running, while the `WALLET_ADDR` is the target address for payouts.
+where the `NODE_IP` is the connection string for the Monero node, that has to be synced and running, while the `WALLET_ADDR` is the target address for payouts.

 ### Monero daemon autostart